 Man had taken life from the land.
 But now man had used nature to return it.

-Dr. Haller’s vision was not only for ecology, but also for local economy to grow, convinced that both could work in harmony.
-Indeed, during Dr. Haller’s management, Haller Park was environmentally and financially sustainable: it had over forty different natural business streams generating income, including fish farming, beekeeping, tree nurseries and many other sustainable agriculture and wildlife practices.
+Dr. Haller’s vision wasn’t just for ecology, but also for the local economy to grow, convinced that both could work in harmony.
+During Dr. Haller’s management, the park was environmentally and financially sustainable.
+46 natural business streams generate income to support the forest – including, fish farming, beekeeping, poultry, eco-tourism and other sustainable wildlife practices.

 We apply a similar holistic approach to our work in the city.
-As Mombasa has urbanized, its population has surged and thousands of people are now living in informal settlements well below the poverty line.
+As Mombasa has urbanised, its population has surged and thousands of people now live in informal settlements well below the poverty line.
 We provide infrastructure that helps these densely packed communities build capacity and resilience.

-But, while our work addresses immediate challenges, it is under-pinned by long-term thinking.
+But while our work address immediate challenges, it is under-pinned by long-term thinking.

-The Nguuni Nature Sanctuary is the lung of Mombasa and there you will find the Haller Education Centre.
-We built it in 2006 and it is home to Kenya’s first free children’s library.
-Equipped with an actively used IT centre and a hub for vocational skills training, it supports local schools as well as 17,000 children from informal settlements in and around Mombasa.
+The Nguuni Nature Sanctuary is an area which provides green lungs for Mombasa offering local people the opportunity to see birds and wildlife in their natural settings.
+At the entrance is an Education Centre which was built in 2006 and provided Kenya’s first community children’s library.
+Equipped with an actively used IT centre and a hub for vocation skills training, it supports local schools and has seen more than 115,000 visits from children from informal settlements in and around Mombasa.
 This haven of green on the edge of the city also inspires them to think about the future and how to protect nature by offering a number of environmental activities and programmes.
 Building awareness for the need to nurture the environment from an early age is crucial because, in the words of Dr. Haller, “change can take a generation.”

-As well as solving challenges like the lack of education, we also have to anticipate them.
-In fact, we operate in a delicate environment where a solution to a problem can sometimes create another.
-Take water, for example.
-We help communities access clean water without having to walk for miles.
-But we also know that more water can trigger more waterborne diseases like bilharzia or malaria.
-We prepare for that, ensuring that the long-term foundations are in place for healthy, thriving communities.
-That kind of forethought was the catalyst for The Health Centre.
-It was built in 2007 and has provided diagnostic services and treatment to over 32,000 patients since it opened.
+As well as addressing challenges such as the lack of education, we try to anticipate them.
+A solution to one problem can sometimes create another.
+For example, we help communities access clean water without having to walk for miles by installing rain-fed dams and wells.
+But we also know that water provides a breeding ground for mosquitos and waterborne diseases like Bilharzia.
+To counter this and ensure the long-term foundations are in place for healthy, thriving communities we also provide primary health care, family planning and a mobile health service which operates out of our clinic at Nguuni Nature Sanctuary.
+It has provided diagnostic services and treatment to over 96,000 patients since it opened in 2007.